|Impossibly Easy Pies, Vegetable Fritters, & Fried Green Tomatoes|

 (For a low sodium baking mix, use no more than 1/2 teaspoon salt or omit altogether)

 Because I’m making only half a recipe, I mix it all up in my food processor.
-Some use their hand or stand mixers.
+Some use electric mixers, hand or stand.
 And because of the whole wheat, I store the mixture in my refrigerator.
-I keep it in a plastic container with a tight fitting lid.

 I’m really glad I started making this again.
 I have convenience but without the sodium content.
 And it’s 50% whole wheat flour too.